icfnext/aem-groovy-console/src/site/markdown/index.md

 Additional build profiles may be added in the project's pom.xml to support deployment to non-localhost CQ5 servers.

+## Context Path Support

+If you are running AEM with a context path, set the Maven property `cq.context.path` during installation.

+    mvn install -P local -Dcq.context.path=/context

 ## Notes

 Sample scripts can be found in the src/main/scripts directory.